 Block orders are large orders mainly made by institutional investors.
 Block orders are orders of more than 10,000 shares of a security.
 Often times these block orders will be broken up to lessen the effect it has on the market.
 Our algorithmic system detects these orders and presents them to you in real-time.

-Block orders are privately-negotiated orders that are executed off the exchange but still have to be reported to the exchange.
-This order type was created for institutions with large capital.
+Block orders are privately negotiated orders that were created for institutions with large capital.
 However, retail traders can still make these trades, although it is very uncommon.

 At Quant Data dashboard we identify the block trades that matter using our proprietary algorithmic filters and display them on the options order flow feed.